 In the Real-Time Energy Market, scheduled imports and exports are defined by the scheduled path, which is the transmission path a market participant selects from the original source to the final sink.
 These scheduled flows are measured at each of PJM's interfaces with neighboring balancing authorities.
-Table 9-18 includes a list of active interfaces in 2019.
+Table 9-18 includes a list of active interfaces in the first nine months of 2019.
 Figure 9-3 shows the approximate geographic location of the interfaces.
-In 2019, PJM had 19 interfaces with neighboring balancing authorities.
+In the first nine months of 2019, PJM had 19 interfaces with neighboring balancing authorities.
 While the Linden (LIND) Interface, the Hudson (HUDS) Interface and the Neptune (NEPT) Interface are separate from the NYIS Interface, all four are interfaces between PJM and the NYISO.
 Similarly, there are 10 separate interfaces that make up the MISO Interface between PJM and MISO.
-Table 9-3 through Table 9-5 show the realtime energy market scheduled interchange totals at the individual NYISO interfaces, as well as with the NYISO as a whole.
+Table 9-3 through Table 9-5 show the real-time energy market scheduled interchange totals at the individual NYISO interfaces, as well as with the NYISO as a whole.
 Similarly, the scheduled interchange totals at the individual interfaces between PJM and MISO are shown, as well as with MISO as a whole.
-Net scheduled interchange in the Real-Time Energy Market is shown by interface for 2019 in Table 9-3, while gross scheduled imports and exports are shown in Table 9-4 and Table 9-5.
+Net scheduled interchange in the Real-Time Energy Market is shown by interface for the first nine months of 2019 in Table 9-3, while gross scheduled imports and exports are shown in Table 9-4 and Table 9-5.

-In the Real-Time Energy Market, in 2019, there were net scheduled exports at 13 of PJM's 19 interfaces.
-The top three net exporting interfaces in the Real-Time Energy Market accounted for 59.6 percent of the total net scheduled exports: PJM/Cinergy (CIN) with 29.1 percent, PJM/ MidAmerican Energy Company (MEC) with 15.6 percent and PJM/Neptune (NEPT) with 14.9 percent of the net scheduled export volume.
-The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/Linden (LIND)) together represented 34.5 percent of the total net PJM scheduled exports in the Real-Time Energy Market.
+In the Real-Time Energy Market, in the first nine months of 2019, there were net scheduled exports at 13 of PJM's 19 interfaces.
+The top three net exporting interfaces in the Real-Time Energy Market accounted for 59.2 percent of the total net scheduled exports: PJM/Cinergy (CIN) with 30.2 percent, PJM/ MidAmerican Energy Company (MEC) with 14.7 percent and PJM/Neptune (NEPT) with 14.3 percent of the net scheduled export volume.
+The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/Linden (LIND)) together represented 34.0 percent of the total net PJM scheduled exports in the Real-Time Energy Market.
 There were net scheduled exports in the Real-Time Energy Market at eight of the 10 separate interfaces that connect PJM to MISO.
-Those eight exporting interfaces represented 64.4 percent of the total net PJM scheduled exports in the Real-Time Energy Market.
+Those eight exporting interfaces represented 65.3 percent of the total net PJM scheduled exports in the Real-Time Energy Market.

-In the Real-Time Energy Market, in 2019, there were net scheduled imports at five of PJM's 19 interfaces.
-The top three importing interfaces in the Real-Time Energy Market accounted for 96.3 percent of the total net scheduled imports: PJM/Duke Energy Corp.
-(DUK) with 58.0 percent, PJM/Ameren-Illinois (AMIL) with 21.8 percent and PJM/Carolina Power and Light East (CPLE) with 16.5 percent of the net scheduled import volume.10 The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/Linden (LIND)) had net scheduled exports in the Real-Time Energy Market.
+In the Real-Time Energy Market, in the first nine months of 2019, there were net scheduled imports at five of PJM's 19 interfaces.
+The top three importing interfaces in the Real-Time Energy Market accounted for 98.0 percent of the total net scheduled imports: PJM/Duke Energy Corp.
+(DUK) with 56.8 percent, PJM/Ameren-Illinois (AMIL) with 26.7 percent and PJM/Carolina Power and Light East (CPLE) with 14.5 percent of the net scheduled import volume.
+The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/Linden (LIND)) had net scheduled exports in the Real-Time Energy Market.
 There were net scheduled imports in the Real-Time Energy Market at one of the 10 separate interfaces that connect PJM to MISO (AMIL).
-That interface represented 21.8 percent of the total net PJM scheduled imports in the Real-Time Energy Market.
+That interface represented 26.7 percent of the total net PJM scheduled imports in the Real-Time Energy Market.